wiziple/dva-playground/README.md

 - [x] Create via dva-cli
 - [x] Add Antd UI
 - [x] Add Testing Framework
+- [ ] Write server and client authentication code using passport, jwt
-- [ ] Write a simple ajax todo app with redux-saga on node.js
+- [ ] Write a simple ajax todo app with redux-saga
 - [ ] upload to Heroku
 - [ ] more to do...